Boston Properties Inc. (BXP) Stock Could Soon Reward Patient Investors

 Boston Properties Inc. (BXP): Who are the competitors?

-The company’s main competitors (and peers) include W. P. Carey Inc. (WPC) that is trading 5.92% up over the past 12 months and Highwoods Properties Inc. (HIW) that is -32.52% lower over the same period.
-Kilroy Realty Corporation (KRC) is -36.08% down on the 1-year trading charts.
+The company’s main competitors (and peers) include W. P. Carey Inc. (WPC) that is trading -0.14% down over the past 12 months and Highwoods Properties Inc. (HIW) that is -35.25% lower over the same period.
+Kilroy Realty Corporation (KRC) is -40.88% down on the 1-year trading charts.